Track mileage automatically

 The AFR for the employees’ vehicles determines the amount of VAT you can reclaim on the fuel portion of their mileage allowance.

-For example, if a vehicle's AFR is 12p per mile and it drives 1,000 business miles, the total fuel cost will be £120 (miles x AFR).
+For example, if a vehicle's AFR is 12p per mile and drives 1,000 business miles, the total fuel cost will be £120 (miles x AFR).
 Since VAT is 20% and has already been included in the £120, you need to isolate the VAT from the total.
 Do this by multiplying the total by 1/6:

 120*1/6=20